psshehzin/python/README.md

-#  Python codes
+#  Upskill
-Simple python challenges
+python and Bash scripts